ServSafe Manager Study Guide for the ServSafe

 Holding Without Temperature Control

 Never hold foods without temperature control if you primarily serve high-risk customers.
+For raw shell eggs, this is never permitted if you serve high-risk populations.
 Only hold without temperature control when holding foods for a short time, or when the power is out.
-If holding foods without temperature control is necessary, like a catered event, there are conditions to keep them safe.
+To do this, you must prepare written procedures in advance, maintain them on-site, and make them available to the regulatory authority upon request.

 Cold Food